stenwt/librarium/docusaurus-librarium/docs/docs-content/04.5-devx/05-app-profile/05-versioning-app-profile.md

 ---
 title: "App Profile Versioning"
 metaTitle: "Palette Dev Engine App Profile Versioning"
-metaDescription: "Learn about App Profile Versioning, what it is, how to create a version, and how to manage a version."
+description: "Learn about App Profile Versioning, what it is, how to create a version, and how to manage a version."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---